Labor – an exhibition and film screenings about sex work

 Vincent Lee also has an extensive experience in various grass-roots community organisations and groups, some of which have been the core subjects of his films.

-Kırmızı Şemsiye – The Red Umbrella Sexual Health and Human Rights Association is a sex worker led organisation in Turkey
+Kırmızı Şemsiye – The Red Umbrella Sexual Health and Human Rights Association is a sex worker led organisation in Turkey.

 Alli Logout is a video, sound, and performance artist from the middle of nowhere, Texas.
 Currently based in New Orleans, Logout’s drive to create is fuelled by the construction, and destruction of identity: What does it mean to be a black queer person from the South?

-Looking specifically at trauma as the shape that black and queer reality has been molded to, Logout strives to bridge the gap between the media’s perceptions of these identities, and who these individuals (such as themself) truly are.
+Looking specifically at trauma as the shape that black and queer reality has been moulded to, Logout strives to bridge the gap between the media’s perceptions of these identities, and who these individuals (such as themself) truly are.

-Matt Lambert is a Berlin-based filmmaker and photographer whose work often explores themes of queer identity and expression of intimacy
+Matt Lambert is a Berlin-based filmmaker and photographer whose work often explores themes of queer identity and expression of intimacy.

 Making The Sex Workers Opera